Artificial stone

-Artificial stone is a name for various synthetic stone products produced from the 18th century onward.
+Artificial stone is a name for various synthetic stone products produced commercially from the 18th century onward.
 Uses include statuary, architectural details, fencing and rails, building construction, civil engineering work, and industrial applications such as grindstones.
+However, " c.3000 BC - An artificial stone is in use in Uruk in Mesopotamia.
+It is the forerunner of concrete but the secret of its manufacture is lost" (Mellersh, H. E. L. Chronology of World History: Prehistory-AD 1491: The Ancient and Medieval World.
+Vol. 1, ABC-CLIO, 1995.)

 History

 One of the earliest examples of artificial stone was Coade stone (originally called Lithodipyra), a ceramic created by Eleanor Coade (1733–1821), and produced from 1769 to 1833.
 Later, in 1844, Frederick Ransome created a Patent Siliceous Stone, which comprised sand and powdered flint in an alkaline solution.
 By heating it in an enclosed high-temperature steam boiler the siliceous particles were bound together and could be moulded or worked into filtering slabs, vases, tombstones, decorative architectural work, emery wheels and grindstones.

 This was followed by Victoria stone, which comprises three parts finely-crushed Mountsorrel (Leicestershire) granite to one of Portland cement, mechanically mixed and cast in moulds.
-When set the moulds are loosened and the blocks placed in a solution of silicate of soda for about two weeks to indurate and harden them.
+When set the moulds are loosened and the blocks placed in a solution of sodium silicate for about two weeks to indurate and harden them.
 Many manufacturers turned out a very non-porous product able to resist corrosive sea air and industrial and residential air pollution.

 Most later types of artificial stone have consisted of fine-aggregate cement concrete placed to set in wooden or iron moulds.
 It could be made more cheaply and more uniform than natural stone, and was widely used.
 In engineering projects, it had the advantage that transporting the bulk materials and casting them near the place of use was cheaper than transporting very large pieces of stone.

 Modern cast stone is an architectural concrete building unit manufactured to simulate natural cut stone, used in unit masonry applications.
 Cast stone is a masonry product, used as an architectural feature, trim, ornament or facing for buildings or other structures.
 Cast stone can be made from white and/or grey cements, manufactured or natural sands, carefully selected crushed stone or well graded natural gravels and mineral coloring pigments to achieve the desired colour and appearance while maintaining durable physical properties which exceed most natural cut building stones.
 Cast stone is an excellent replacement for natural cut limestone, brownstone, sandstone, bluestone, granite, slate, coral rock, travertine and other natural building stones.